Californians have subsidized Hollywood for a decade. Has it been worth it? - California Political Review

 The California Film Commission, which administers the tax program, released a progress report in November showing that productions that received $1.1 billion in subsidies between 2015 and 2020 stand to generate nearly $8.4 billion in direct spending.
 Put another way, the tax credits have helped put over 27,000 actors, 36,000 crew members and 558,000 extras to work.

-Colleen Bell, the commission’s executive director, says that’s proof enough.
+Colleen Bell, the commission?s executive director, says that?s proof enough.

-“I’m an advocate for this program and its proven success,” she said.
+?I?m an advocate for this program and its proven success,? she said.

-But here’s the rub: the report is simply a tally of the spending tied to every production that got some credit.
-What it doesn’t show is a comparison to what would have happened if that film or TV show hadn’t received a credit.
+But here?s the rub: the report is simply a tally of the spending tied to every production that got some credit.
+What it doesn?t show is a comparison to what would have happened if that film or TV show hadn?t received a credit.
 Would the production have gone somewhere else?
 Would it not have been made?
 Or, as in an estimated one-third of cases, would have been made in California anyway?

-Since there’s no way to know what would have happened to a project without a credit, it’s impossible to make that evaluation, which is why no one can say whether it’s been a blockbuster success or an “Ishtar”-grade waste of money.
+Since there?s no way to know what would have happened to a project without a credit, it?s impossible to make that evaluation, which is why no one can say whether it?s been a blockbuster success or an ?Ishtar?-grade waste of money.

-“There’s no way for us to know that,” Weatherford said.
+?There?s no way for us to know that,?
+Weatherford said.

 Thom said tax incentives have less effect on the film industry than the economic growth of the past decade or technological advances.

-“Time after time, studies show that tax incentives for the entertainment industry do not pay off,” Thom wrote in an email response to CalMatters.
+?Time after time, studies show that tax incentives for the entertainment industry do not pay off,?
+Thom wrote in an email response to CalMatters.

-“Time after time, studies show that tax incentives for the entertainment industry do not pay off.”
+?Time after time, studies show that tax incentives for the entertainment industry do not pay off.?

 And while California has set some safeguards for claiming credits to reduce corporate taxes, personal income taxes and sales taxes, other states have experienced abuse.
 In Georgia, a scathing state audit found production companies have been able to claim credits even though they were ineligible or they claimed more credits than allowed.

-Still, supporters say California can’t stand idly by while other states and countries try to poach production.
+Still, supporters say California can?t stand idly by while other states and countries try to poach production.

 More than half of U.S. states offer tax incentives for film and TV production.
 Most spend less than $330 million a year, but a few top the Golden State.
 Georgia, for instance, spent $667 million on film tax credits in 2016, growing to $915 million in 2017.
 New York allocates $420 million a year.

-“Without our tax credit program,” Bell said.
-“It’s more difficult to maintain the necessary competitiveness with other jurisdictions who are also trying to encourage production in their states or countries around the world.”
+?Without our tax credit program,?
+Bell said. ?It?s more difficult to maintain the necessary competitiveness with other jurisdictions who are also trying to encourage production in their states or countries around the world.?

 If anything, California may be willing to double down on one of its flagship industries.
 Assemblywoman Luz Rivas has proposed a bill, AB 1442, to give production companies even more credit if they leave Southern states with restrictive abortion laws.

-Without endorsing Rivas’ Share Our Values Film Tax Credit, Gov. Gavin Newsom used the opportunity to encourage productions to return to California.
+Without endorsing Rivas?
+Share Our Values Film Tax Credit, Gov. Gavin Newsom used the opportunity to encourage productions to return to California.

-“For those of you that have left to do productions in states like Georgia, consider the investment there and what it’s promoting, versus investing in your state and what we’re promoting,” Newsom said in a video posted on Twitter.
-“This is the moment, come back home.”
+?For those of you that have left to do productions in states like Georgia, consider the investment there and what it?s promoting, versus investing in your state and what we?re promoting,?
+Newsom said in a video posted on Twitter. ?This is the moment, come back home.?

 Profile